 However, ASSIST facilitates a Parking Permit scheme on behalf of the University, for students who have reduced mobility or medical conditions that impact on their mobility.
 Please note that eligibility for an ASSIST Parking Permit is dependent on supporting medical evidence; this is explained in more detail towards the end of this section.

 How to apply for an ASSIST parking permit

-- Obtain medical evidence from your GP or health professional to support your Parking Permit application.
+- New applicants: You will need to submit medical evidence from your GP or health professional to support your Parking Permit application.
 Appropriate medical evidence should be a letter on headed paper and signed by your GP or health professional stating your medical condition and how this will impact on your mobility.
 It should also specify a time scale, e.g. ‘in months or years instead of ‘short, medium or long term’.
 If a temporary permit is required, your medical evidence should be dated within the last 12 months and should indicate an anticipated time scale of immobility.

 Exam and assessment adjustments

 You can apply for adjustments in exams if standard exam arrangements do not allow you to demonstrate your academic knowledge because of a disability.
 This is not an automatic arrangement, you will need to register with ASSIST providing appropriate supporting evidence of your disability or additional needs and discuss this with a Disability Advisor.

 Adjustments may include one or more of the following: